marciogualtieri/universities-pipeline/README.md

 - "processed_files_mover" moves the input files to the "processed" folder.

+The source code for these components can be found [here](./pipeline).

 For the presentation layer, we have decided for Jupyter.
 The notebook uses data loaded into the Postgres database by the pipeline to do some data analysis.